 When your provider accepts assignment, they agree to receive the pre-approved amount Medicare has outlined for covered procedures as full payment.
 This reduces out-of-pocket costs and prevents the provider from charging you beyond what Medicare covers for certain services.

-While you won’t be liable for paying the whole amount of the services received, Part 3 of the Medicare Carriers Manual states you will still be responsible for paying the deductible and 20 percent coinsurance.
+While you won’t be liable for paying the whole amount of the services received, Part 3 of the Medicare Carriers Manual states you will still be responsible for paying the deductible and usually 20% coinsurance.

 Medicare Enrollment Options for Providers